dimonft/StarPounds/README.md

 ![24838dc37ae59ebbcddb47088696390d2295eb3d_2_690x247](https://github.com/user-attachments/assets/c86e0ff0-5ae3-4b6c-a326-19ee3a28c38a)

 And if you have Throgverse, don't forget to keep exploring.
 You never know what you may find out there...
+Dungeons filled with the dangerous Floran Gluttonist Tribes.
+And the abandoned Glitch Ponderous Keeps still guarded by faithful Wisps can currently be found.
+Delve deep and you can find crafting ingredients to make powerful weapons.
+Weapons that can be enhanced even further at a Weapon Upgrade Anvil.
 </details>

 ## ![alt text](https://d1au4vljv71t01.cloudfront.net/forum/original/3X/e/1/e10770676cd56090a925250cf44d6a51077fc61c.gif)